Student Health CentreTel: 0115 848 6481

 We are starting a new eating disorders service for students starting from the new term:

-Please call between 11am and 3.30pm to enquire about your test results as our reception staff will have more time to deal with your request between these times.
+Please call in the afternoon to enquire about your test results as our reception staff will have more time to deal with your request.

 Note that the practice has a strict policy regarding confidentiality and data protection and we will only release test results to the person to whom they relate unless that person has given prior permission for the release of this data or they are not capable of understanding the results.